MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

 - Configure at least one certificate authority (CA) and any intermediate CAs in Microsoft Entra ID.
 - The user must have access to a user certificate (issued from a trusted Public Key Infrastructure configured on the tenant) intended for client authentication to authenticate against Microsoft Entra ID.
 - Each CA should have a certificate revocation list (CRL) that can be referenced from internet-facing URLs.
-If the trusted CA doesn't have a CRL configured, Microsoft Entra ID won't perform any CRL checking, revocation of user certificates won't work, and authentication won't be blocked.
+If the trusted CA doesn't have a CRL configured, Microsoft Entra ID doesn't perform any CRL checking, revocation of user certificates doesn't work, and authentication isn't blocked.

 >[!IMPORTANT]
 >Make sure the PKI is secure and can't be easily compromised.
 In the event of a compromise, the attacker can create and sign client certificates and compromise any user in the tenant, both users whom are synchronized from on-premises and cloud-only users.
 However, a strong key protection strategy, along with other physical and logical controls, such as HSM activation cards or tokens for the secure storage of artifacts, can provide defense-in-depth to prevent external attackers or insider threats from compromising the integrity of the PKI.
 For more information, see [Securing PKI](/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn786443(v=ws.11)).